mieko/fleet/README.md

 ![Fleet][logo]

-# fleet
+# Fleet

 This is the [cult](/metermd/cult) project for meter.md.
 As in, cult is the tool that manages it, and `fleet`, this repo, is the actual specification for getting meter.md machines up and running.

 [logo]: ./doc/images/masthead@0.5x.png "Fleet"